PHOENIXCONTACT/MORYX-AbstractionLayer/docs/articles/Processing/Capabilities.md

 ---
 # Capabilities

-[Capabilities](xref:Moryx.AbstractionLayer.Capabilities.ICapabilities) are basically a self description of a *Resource*.
-In every `Activity` is defined which capabilities are required and these information will be used to find a matching resource to handle the activity.
-It is also possible that a resource can have multiple capabilities and to be able to handle multiple activities.
+[Capabilities](../../../src/Moryx.AbstractionLayer/Capabilities/ICapabilities.cs) are basically a self description of a *Resource*.
+Every [Activity](Activities.md) defines which capabilities it needs and the provided information will be used to find a matching [Resource](../Resources/Overview.md) to handle the activity.
+It is also possible that a resource has multiple capabilities and is able to handle various activities.

 ## Single Capabilities